TheReal1604/disk-encryption-hetzner/ubuntu/ubuntu_swraid_lvm_luks.md

 *This steps should be done after the initial md replication* (get the progress with `cat /proc/mdstat`)

+You can speed up the replication on SSD servers by typing:

+`echo 5000000 > /proc/sys/dev/raid/speed_limit_max`

 If you can not find anything in `/dev/mapper/*` you will have to activate the volumes first.
 `lvm vgscan -v`